-My name is Taylor, and these days I wear many hats: performer/choreographer/ dramaturg, literary scholar, semi-professional reader, freelance copyeditor/proofreader, and, now, late-to-the-party blogger.
+My name is Taylor, and these days I wear many hats: art school professor; performer, choreographer, and dramaturg; literary scholar; semi-professional reader; freelance copyeditor/proofreader; and, now, late-to-the-party blogger.
 Somewhat to my own surprise, and despite the singular drive that just got me through seven years of a Ph.D. program in Princeton University’s English department, I find myself becoming a member of the “slash” generation.

 The slash generation.
 Cultural commentators have bandied this newfangled term about quite a bit in recent years, using it to designate a subset of Millennials who, whether by dint of a failing economic system or an affirmative nod to multiplicitous identity, find themselves operating in more than one professional universe at once.
 For myself, I experience the “slash” both positively and negatively.
 I feel by turns exhilarated and exhausted in my pursuit of various interests — exhilarated because it reminds me that one need not limit oneself to a single sphere of interest or influence, and exhausted because such a pursuit often requires the strict compartmentalization of oneself.
 Like many others, I feel the latter most acutely regarding the divide between my creative self and my money-making self.
 This divide often seems like an east-is-east-and-west-is-west-and-never-the-twain-shall-meet kind of situation, which, needless to say, is not ideal.

 I therefore approach this website as en effort toward self-consolidation at a moment when the self is exploding.
 In this project, I aim to create a platform for my various activities, and in the process bring together my numerous selves.
 My work here may end up only being meaningful for me, but I hope that others might find some pockets of it interesting, perhaps even useful.